Don’t Respect Your Boss? Try These 3 Tactics*

 2. Oil the wheels

 That doesn’t mean just rolling over and agreeing with everything they say.
-What it does mean is being a bit more tactical – thinking about the little things you can do that, whilst costing you only a little effort (and perhaps a gritting of teeth) can pay big dividends.
+What it does mean is being more tactical – thinking about the little things you can do that, whilst costing you only minimum effort (and perhaps a gritting of teeth) can pay big dividends.

 I also made sure what I was communicating with both my spoken and body language was more convivial (I’d sit at their desk when we talked).
 On occasions, having made myself look for the positives rather than the negatives, I’d even compliment them.